Cline Library Master Plan

 What is a master plan?
 Accordion Closed

 A library master plan applies the mission, vision, and values set forth in the organization’s strategic plan.
-It includes a quantitative and qualitative analysis of space, including the flow of people through the building, lighting and acoustical attributes, technology, and other environmental conditions that meet library user’s needs.
+It includes a quantitative and qualitative analysis of space, including the flow of people through the building, technology, and other environmental conditions that meet library user’s needs.
 Through careful understanding of shifting library infrastructure needs, inquiry and analysis of student, faculty, staff and community recommendations, and application of evolving library programming, the master plan will create a step-by-step structure for the university to renovate the library building to create an engaging, flexible, and inspirational experience for library users.

-Goals for the Master Plan Accordion Closed
+Scope and Goals of the Master Plan Accordion Closed

 - Conduct a holistic analysis of the Cline Library building.
 Include both public and staff space as well as building systems, physical infrastructure, and library program adjacencies.